Andrei Nikolayev (military officer): Biography

-He was born April 21, 1949 in Moscow.
-A son of an officer, his father, Ivan Georgievich Nikolayev (1922-1985), retired with the rank of Colonel General from the post of First Deputy Chief of the General Staff of the Soviet Armed Forces.
+He was born April 21, 1949, in Moscow.
+A son of an officer, his father, Ivan Georgievich Nikolayev (1922–1985), retired with the rank of Colonel General from the post of First Deputy Chief of the General Staff of the Soviet Armed Forces.
 His mother, poetess Elena Dmitrievna Nikolayeva (née Elena Derenikovna Apresyan).
 In 1966, he entered the faculty of semiconductor and vacuum tube engineering of the Moscow Institute of Electronics and Mathematics, but after the first year he decided to become an officer.
 He was conscripted to the Soviet Armed Forces in 1967.
 Graduated from the Moscow RSFSR Supreme Soviet Higher Military Command School (1971), the Frunze Military Academy (1976), the Shaposhnikov Higher Officer Courses "Vystrel" (1978), and the Voroshilov Military Academy of the General Staff of the USSR Armed Forces (1988).

 Until 1972, he served as a motorized rifle platoon commander in the Moscow Military District.
 From 1972 - motorized rifle company commander, from 1976 - motorized rifle battalion commander in the Southern Group of Forces in the Hungarian People's Republic.

-Since 1977 he served as chief of staff of a motorized rifle regiment, since 1980 he served as commander commander of a motorized rifle regiment, since 1982 he served as chief of staff of a training motorized rifle division, since 1984 he served as commander of a training motorized rifle division in the Urals Military District.
+Since 1977 he served as chief of staff of a motorized rifle regiment, since 1980 he served as commander of a motorized rifle regiment, since 1982 he served as chief of staff of a training motorized rifle division, since 1984 he served as commander of a training motorized rifle division in the Urals Military District.
 Since 1988 as chief of staff and deputy commander of the 6th combined arms army in the Leningrad Military District.
 Since July 1991 he served as commander of the 1st Guards Army in the Kiev Military District.
 He had a remarkably successful military career, receiving three military ranks ("captain", "lieutenant colonel", "colonel") ahead of schedule, which is an extremely rare occurrence in the officer corps.

 Since February 1992 he served as commander of the 11th Guards Army in the Northwestern Group of Forces (former Baltic Military District).
 From June 1992 he served as First Deputy Chief of the Main Operations Directorate of the General Staff of the Russian Armed Forces.
-From December 23, 1992 he served as First Deputy Chief of the General Staff of the Russian Armed Forces.
+From December 23, 1992, he served as First Deputy Chief of the General Staff of the Russian Armed Forces.